 Lectures and Graduates: DB has lectured and regularly lectures on six continents in almost 50 countries and territories and has advised more than 130 MSc's and some two dozen PhDs.

 Societal Work: DB was a co-founder of VDM-Europe in 1987 and moved VDM-Europe onto FME: Formal Methods Europe in 1991.
 DB co-chaired two of the VDM Symposia (1987, 1990), and the International Conference on Software Engineering (ICSE) in 1989 in Pittsburgh, Pennsylvania, USA.
-DB was chairman of the IFIP World Congress in Dublin, Ireland in 1986, and was the instigator and General Chairman of the first World Congress on Formal Methods, FM'99, in Toulouse, France, September 20-24, 1999.
-DB was chairman of Academia Europaea's Informatics Section 2004-2009 (see also Grand Challenges of Informatics).
+DB was chairman of the IFIP World Congress in Dublin, Ireland in 1986, and was the instigator and General Chairman of the first World Congress on Formal Methods, FM'99, in Toulouse, France, September 20–24, 1999.
+DB was chairman of Academia Europaea's Informatics Section 2004–2009 (see also Grand Challenges of Informatics).
 DB has otherwise been involved in about 60 other scientific conferences.
-DB is a member of the parish council of the Virum (Lutheran Protestant Danish Folk) Church.
+DB was a member of the parish council of the Virum (Lutheran Protestant Danish Folk) Church for some 5 years.

 Awards &c.: DB is a Knight of The Danish Flag; is a member of Academia Europaea (MAE); is a member of The Russian Academy of Natural Sciences (MRANS [AB]), and was a member of IFIP Working Groups 2.2 (1980-2004, resigned) and 2.3 (1980-2008, resigned).
 DB has received the John von Neumann Medal of the JvN Society of Hungary and the Ths.
 Masaryk Gold Medal from the Masaryk University, Brno, The Czech Republic.
 DB received the Danish Engineering Society's (IDA) Informatics Division's (IDA–IT) first BIT prize, March 1999.
 DB was given the degree of honorary doctor from the Masaryk University, Brno, The Czech Republic, in 2004.
 DB is an ACM Fellow and an IEEE Fellow.

-Publications: DB has published almost 130 papers, authored 6 books (3 in both English and Chinese, and 1 in two English editions), co-authored 2 books and edited & co-edited 11 books.
+Publications: DB has published wome 120 papers, authored 6 books (3 in both English and Chinese, and 1 in two English editions), co-authored 2 books and edited & co-edited 11 books.

-Acknowledgements: Among the very many people for whom DB has a special, professional fondness, people who, in various ways, have supported DB in his professional career, he wishes to bear tribute, in approximate chronological order, to (the late) Cai Kinberg, Gunnar Wedell, Jean Paul Jacob, Peter Johansen, (the late) Gerald Weinberg, (the late) Gene Amdahl, (the late) Ed Sussenguth, Tien Chi (T.C.)
-Chen, (the late) Lotfi Zadeh, (the late) Ted Codd, (the late) John W. Backus, (the late) Peter Lucas, Cliff Jones, (the late) Hans Bekic, Kurt Walk, (the late) Christian Gram, Ole N. Oest, Erich Neuhold, (the late) Søren Prehn, Sir Tony Hoare, Hans Langmaack, Larry Druffel, Zhou Chao Chen, Kokichi Futatsugi, Chris George and Klaus Havelund.
+Acknowledgements: Among the very many people for whom DB has a special, professional fondness, people who, in various ways, have supported DB in his professional career, he wishes to bear tribute, in approximate chronological order, to (the late) Cai Kinberg, Gunnar Wedell, (the late) Jean Paul Jacob, (the late) Per Geert Jensen, (the late) Asger Kjerbye Nielsen, Peter Johansen, (the late) Gerald Weinberg, (the late) Gene Amdahl, (the late) Ed Sussenguth, Tien Chi (T.C.)
+Chen, (the late) Lotfi Zadeh, (the late) Ted Codd, (the late) John W. Backus, (the late) Peter Lucas, Cliff Jones, (the late) Hans Bekič, Kurt Walk, (the late) Christian Gram, Ole N. Oest, Erich Neuhold, (the late) Søren Prehn, Sir Tony Hoare, Hans Langmaack, Larry E. Druffel, Zhou Chao Chen, Kokichi Futatsugi, Chris George and Klaus Havelund.